UI-Gurus/tutorials/react.md

 );
 ```

 An HTML tag can be empty or has children.
-If it is empty you can close it by simply putting `/>`.
-Otherwise, if the tag has children you must not to.
+If it's empty it can be closed by simply putting `/>`.

 #### Camel case

-It is the practice of writing compound words or phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.
+It's the practice of writing compound words or phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.
 The first letter of a compound word in camel case may or not be capitalized.

-In JSX some HTML attributes use camel case, for example class becomes className and tabindex becomes tabIndex.
+In JSX some HTML attributes use camel case, for example `class` becomes `className` and `tabindex` becomes `tabIndex`.

 #### Standard insight!

-Our standard for variables and function declarations is to use camel case with the first letter not capitalized.
+Generally, the standard for variables and function declarations is to use camel case with the first letter not capitalized.

-Ok, that was a fast introduction to JSX, now let's see the `App.js` file, so go and open it!
+Among the code of the `App.js` file is the following piece:

 ```html
 (